What happens to the deceased's estate

 If the money in the bank or the insurance policy is in the deceased's name only then family members usually cannot get access until probate is taken out.
 If the amount of money in the bank is small, the bank may release it provided the personal representatives or the next of kin sign an indemnity form - in effect, this is a guarantee that the bank will not be at a loss if there are other claims on the money.

 If the bank account is in the joint names of the deceased and the deceased's spouse/civil partner, the money can usually be transferred into the survivor's name.
 You will need the death certificate to do this.
-If there is an account with more than €50,000, you will also need a letter of clearance from the Revenue Commissioners allowing the money to be transferred into the surviving spouse's/civil partner's name.
-Spouses/civil partners are not liable for Capital Acquisitions Tax on inheritances from each other.
+If there is an account with more than €50,000, you will also need a letter of clearance from the Revenue Commissioners allowing the money to be transferred into the surviving spouse's or civil partner's name.
+Spouses and civil partners are not liable for Capital Acquisitions Tax (CAT) on inheritances from each other.
 You should apply to the Capital Taxes Office of the Revenue Commissioners for a letter of clearance.

 If the bank account is in the joint names of the deceased and someone else, and the bank was given instructions when the account was opened that the other person was to receive the money on the death of the deceased, the money can be transferred into the survivor's name.
 The death certificate will be required to do this.
-If there is an account with more than €50,000, a letter of clearance from the Revenue Commissioners will be required. allowing the money to be transferred into the surviving spouse's/civil partner's name pending investigations about liability to Capital Acquisitions Tax (CAT).
+If there is an account with more than €50,000, a letter of clearance from the Revenue Commissioners will be required, allowing the money to be transferred into the surviving spouse or civil partner's name pending investigations about CAT liability.
 Where the bank has no instructions, it will be necessary to establish what was intended to happen to the money on the death of the deceased.

 Credit union accounts